• Skip to primary navigation

 • Poultry seasoning - I recommend something simple like McCormick or Simply Organic.
 I've also used Central Market organics.
 Look for one without onion.

-• Vegetable stock - I like to use Trader Joe's Hearty Vegetable or my own chicken stock recipe.
+• Broth or stock – I like to use Trader Joe’s Hearty Vegetable or my own rotisserie chicken broth.

 • Italian parsley - This is the flat leaf parsley, not curly.